SaganVV/WindowsServiceManagement/README.md

     2) Add a reference to the COM library you created earlier
     3) Build the "WindowsServiceManagementCSharpGUI" project using the same platform as the one you used for the COM setup.

-3) Build the "WindowsServiceManagementCSharpGUI" project using the same platform that you used for the COM setup
+3) Build the "WindowsServiceManagementCSharpGUI" project using the same platform or higher that you used for the COM setup

 **Note:** For full functionality, it is recommended that you run the application with administrator privileges, as otherwise some features may be limited.